KTOX

 KTOX (1340 AM) is a radio station broadcasting a Talk/Personality format.
 Licensed to Needles, California, United States, the station serves the Laughlin, Bullhead City, Fort Mohave, Topock and Kingman areas.
-The station is currently owned by Rubin Broadcasting, Inc., and features programming from Premiere Networks, Salem Radio Network and Westwood One.
+The station is currently owned by Rubin Broadcasting, Inc., and features programming from Genesis Communications Network, Premiere Networks, Salem Radio Network, and Westwood One.
 KTOX carries a mix of political, variety, and sports programs including Free Talk Live, Alex Jones, Hear It Now, and Coast to Coast AM.